 The company description outlines your restaurant’s vision and form.
 This is where readers get a deeper understanding of how your restaurant will feel, what your goals are, what it will deliver as an experience, which target market you’re aiming at and who will be in charge.

-An easy way to kick off this section is by talking about the founding concept — what made you set up this restaurant?
+An easy way to kick off this section is by talking about the founding concept — what made you want to be a restaurant owner and to set up this restaurant specifically?
 Then you can cover the specifics, like the type of food you’ll serve and how you’ll adapt your menu to reflect popular trends.